CFR0901/selection-search/README.md

 ## Configuration

-A configuration based on time management needs is already provided in [settings](settings)
+A configuration based on time management needs is already provided in [settings](settings) and can be used for import into the extension's settings.

 ## Changelog